Meshiest/outofcontext/README.md

 Copy `docker-compose.letsencrypt.yml` and `nginx.letsencrypt.conf` to `docker-compose.yml` and `nginx.conf` respectively.
 Edit as necessary

 `certbot-auto` works using `public` as webroot.
 Do not use certbot auto's nginx option as this is a containerized environment.

+### Copyright

+OutOfContext.party  Copyright (C) 2019  Isaac Hirschfeld

+Chain distribution algorithm (games without "rounds" + wait time minimization solution), Redacted game, and Hodgepodge game are original creations and property of Isaac Hirschfeld.
+If you wish to use them, please ask or give explicit credit where deserved.